ZennerIoT/merge_into_polyfill/README.md

    * both ways have the same effect, but the `MERGE` query is more performant, since the parameters have to be sent only once.

+## Polyfill caveats

+ * It is very slow!
+In load tests with a high QPS, The polyfill was 100x slower than the merge into equivalent.
+ * The source table must have an `id` column
+ * When using the polyfill on partitioned tables, the partition columns must not be updated in a way that places the row outside of the partition it's in. **This library won't check to ensure this is the case!**

 ## Examples

 The following is code from the test: